 Neurofeedback for ADHD

-The evidence for Neurofeedback for ADHD continues to grow with over 50 peer-reviewed journal articles published to date documenting its effectiveness in treating ADHD’s core symptoms.
+The evidence for neurofeedback training for ADHD continues to grow, with over 50 peer-reviewed journal articles published to date documenting its effectiveness in treating ADHD’s core symptoms.
 Neurofeedback has been found to be equivalent to stimulant medication in treating the symptoms of ADHD.
 Furthermore, the gains from Neurofeedback were shown to have been maintained after treatment had ended.
 For example, see the article below on the effectiveness of neurofeedback training for ADHD.

 To conclude, neurofeedback training can work wonders when it feels like nothing is working.
-Make an appointment with our Neurofeedback ADHD specialist to learn how this alternative treatment can help with you or your loved one’s ADHD.
+Make an appointment with our Neurofeedback Training specialist in New York to learn how this alternative treatment can help with you or your loved one’s ADHD.